acidau/acidau.github.io/anime/index.md

 **I need something light.**
+* _Humanity Has Declined / Jinrui wa Suitai Shimashita_.
+Satire, but with pastel-coloured fairies.
 * _Kaguya-sama: Love Is War._ Over-the-top romantic comedy.
 *  _Monthly Girls' Nozaki-kun._ Also an over-the-top romantic comedy.
 * _Nichijou_ - any episode order will do. ⭐